What USAID’s withdrawal means for North Macedonia

 He views USAID’s withdrawal as well as funding cuts to development cooperation critically.
 Foreign aid from Western countries, he says, is “small compared with the national budget” and primarily aims to lay “the groundwork for cooperation in business, education and research”.

 Joint projects are key, Wüthrich says.
-Without them, he warns, “fewer Western countries” would step in to fill the gap.
+Without them, he warns, “less Western” countries would step in to fill the gap.
 In North Macedonia, Turkey is already an important social and economic partner, while China’s New Silk Road runs through the country.

 Foreign influence in a polarised country?